 By Avi Landau

-According to A. Takahashi’s impressively comprehensive TRADITIONAL EVENTS IN AND AROUND TSUKUBA website, there are at least ten Gion Festivals taking place at Yasaka Shrines within the Tsukuba City limits alone this weekend , and about a dozen more such Gion-Sai (祇園際）of interest happening in the surrounding area.
+According to A. Takahashi’s impressively comprehensive TRADITIONAL EVENTS IN AND AROUND TSUKUBA website, there will be DOZENS of Gion Matsuri Festivals taking place at Yasaka Shrines within the Tsukuba City limits alone this month , and many many more such Gion-Sai (祇園際）of which will take place in the surrounding area.
 Since no machine has yet been invented which would allow me to be at all the events at once, and since I never want to rush around getting quick and superficial looks at the different matsuri around town, I usually select one or two areas at which I spend a lot of time examining ( and enjoying) the festivities.
-Unfortunately this year, the great annual event held in Hojo, the old town near Mt Tsukuba (in which I used to live in a renovated old farmhouse!) has been cancelled due to the recent devastating tornado.
-Before moving to Hojo, however, I used to stay close to my long time home in Konda ( which was rendered unlivable after the earthquake of 3/11), and would strolled down to observe the goings on from beginning to end, starting at the local Yasaka Jinja (八坂神社).
+Unfortunately, while I had been living in Hojo, the old town near Mt Tsukuba (in which I used to live in a renovated old farmhouse!) the great Gion event usually held there was cancelled due to a devastating tornado.
+Before moving to Hojo, however, I used to stay close to my long time home in Konda ( which was rendered unliveable after the earthquake of 3/11), and would stroll down to observe the goings on from beginning to end, starting at the local Yasaka Jinja (八坂神社).

 Here is an account of Gion Festival in Konda from two years ago, which is quite representative of these festival in this region.